Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Bite** (standard, at-will)
 > +7 vs AC; 1d12+3 damage.
 > †	**Sting** (standard, at-will)
-> +7 vs AC; 1d12+3 damage and the target is dazed (save ends). *First Failed Save:* The target is stunned (save ends).
+> +7 vs AC; 1d12+3 damage and the target is dazed (save ends). *First Failed Save:* The target is stunned instead (save ends).
 > †	**Implant** (standard, at-will)
-> +7 vs AC (The target is stunned); 2d10+2 damage and the target has 2d4 throach eggs implanted in them.
-At the end of each of their turns, make a saving throw.
+> +7 vs AC (can only be used on a target that is stunned); 2d10+2 damage and the target has 2d4 throach eggs implanted in them.
+At the end of each of the target's turns, make a saving throw.
 On a success, one throach egg is expelled.
 On a failure, one throach egg hatches.
 Place a throach hatchling in an adjacent unoccupied space.
 The throach hatchling acts on the initiative count just after the throach's.
 > **Light Sensitivity**
 > Any time the throach is exposed to bright light, it is rattled (save ends).